-Here are just a few of the inspiring veterans who translated their military experience into a successful entrepreneurial endeavor.
+Here are 14 inspiring veterans who translated their military experience into successful entrepreneurial endeavors.

 Weins served 12 years in the United States Army Reserves, with two deployments, and is still an army reservist.
 Earlier this year, Weins and his brother became franchisees of JDog Junk Removal, which sells franchises exclusively to military veterans.
-The franchise owners and employees wear military-style uniforms and operate vehicles and trailers that are easy to recognize thanks to the camouflage.
+The franchise owners and employees wear military-style uniforms and operate camouflage-decorated vehicles and trailers.
 Weins says he is already looking to expand into more territories and hire local veterans in his community to work for his franchise.
-[See Related Story: My Life-Long Work Ethic Fueled a Military-Inspired Franchise Business]

 After serving in the Navy, Beth Graeme quickly realized that entrepreneurship was the best way to earn a living and be there to care for her children while her husband was in Afghanistan.
-She left a contracting job and launched Grambo Creative, a real estate photography company, as a solo venture in 2012.
-In an interview with Inc., Graeme said she recently hired two people part-time, and wants to continue to grow her business when her family is ready.
+She left a contracting job and launched Grambo Creative, now known as Beth Graeme Photography LLC, as a solo venture in 2012.
+She has developed her brand from strictly real estate to portraiture and weddings as well.

 Pedro Cedeño, Real Property Management

 After working as an aviation electronics technician for the Navy, Lou Scola worked for a fire department and in his dad's auto body repair shop on his days off.
-He now owns a CARSTAR collision repair center in Brookfield, Illinois, and hires other veterans because of their discipline and organization.
-Aside from the collision repair business, Scola also works with veteran organizations to hold drives at his CARSTAR location for things like clothing, food and toiletries.
-These products get distributed to Fisher House, a network of comfort home where military and veterans' families can stay for free while a loved one is receiving treatment.
+He now owns a Carstar collision repair center in Brookfield, Illinois, and hires other veterans because of their discipline and organization.
+Aside from the collision repair business, Scola works with veteran organizations to hold drives at his Carstar location for things like clothing, food and toiletries.
+These products get distributed to Fisher House, a network of comfort homes where military and veterans' families can stay for free while a loved one is receiving treatment.